 Macular Degeneration and Smoking

-Macular degeneration and smoking correlates in many ways to poor eye health.
+Macular degeneration and smoking adds up in many ways to poor eye health.
+There are several studies that confirm smoking contributes to the cause of macular degeneration.

 There are many reasons that smoking increases your risk of macular degeneration for dry (atrophic) and wet (neovascular) macular degeneration.